Why You Don't Have To Choose Between Your Own Mental Health Or Your Baby’s

 Live In The Moment & Laugh With Friends

 A great mums group is one of the best things about being a mum.
 A bad mums group however can fit into the emotional vampires category.
 Shop around till you find a mums group you really love, and this will get the oxytocin flowing.
 I always recommend facilitated mums groups, ask your local birthing centre, women’s health centre, library or local government if you don’t know where to start.
-Don’t depend solely on your child health nurse, they are drastically over worked and under-funded, particularly in WA.
+Don’t depend solely on your child health nurse, they are under-funded, particularly in WA.

 I know sometimes it just feels too hard, over 80% of new mums report feeling overwhelmed and exhausted, but sometimes you have to fake it till you make it.
 I don’t mean you should put on a good face, or suppress your emotions.
 I mean that practising relaxation, guided meditation or positive affirmations can help you feel really good.